agreeeed/coderer/README.md

 *   ✅ Autocomplete HTML & CSS
 *   ✅ Code highlight for HTML & CSS & JS
 *   ✅ Instant live reload as you save code
-*   ✅ Kept code in Browser's Local Storage
+*   ✅ Keep code in Browser's Local Storage

 Features that can be added